piercedprincessxoxo/reddit_upvote_script/README.md

 prawcore.exceptions.OAuthException: invalid_grant error processing request
 - check your log in info
+- do you use an authenticator code for log in?
+If so add that code in the password like this "password:code"

 received 401 HTTP response
 - Check your client secret & app ID